-Identification of pupils with SEND:
+13 Identification of Pupils with SEND

-To identify pupils with SEND, SHINE Academies will use a 4 wave model:
+To identify pupils with SEND, SHINE Academies will use a 4-wave model:

-Wave 1: the Class Teacher identifies a child who is making little or no progress, despite receiving differentiated learning opportunities through teachers' normal planning.
-The Class Teacher then consults with the SENCO and a Notification of Concerns Form is completed.
+Wave 1: the class teacher identifies a child who is making little or no progress, despite receiving adaptive teaching and learning opportunities through teachers' normal planning.
+The class teacher then consults with the SENCO and an 'Notification of Concerns Form' is completed.
 At this point the child's parents/carer should be contacted and alerted to the concerns that have been raised and enlist their active help and participation.
 The child will be put into appropriate interventions to see if progress can be made.

-Wave 2: when the decision has been made by the SENCO and the Class Teacher to move the child onto Wave 2, the Class Teacher forms a SEND plan with the participation of the parents/carer.
+Wave 2: when the decision has been made by the SENDCO and the class teacher to move the child onto Wave 2, the class teacher forms a SEND plan with the participation of the parents/carer.
 The SEND form involves 3 different forms being completed by the class teacher in consultation with the parents/carer.
 These include: the initial plan or plan review, agreed targets and agreed provisions.

-Wave 3: The SEND plans are reviewed, and new targets are set at the end of each term, although if a child achieves a target before the review date the Class Teacher will set a new target when necessary.
-If after two SEND reviews the child has still made little to no progress, despite extra provision in school, the Class Teacher, SENCO and parents/carer meet to discuss the support of external services being used to support progress being made in certain areas.
-For example occupational therapy, speech and language, physiotherapy, educational psychologist etc.
+Wave 3: The SEND plans are reviewed, and new targets are set at the end of each term, although if a child achieves a target before the review date the class teacher will set a new target when necessary.
+If after two SEND reviews the child has still made little to no progress, despite extra provision in school, the class teacher, SENCO and parents/carer meet to discuss the support of external services being used to support progress being made in certain areas.
+For example, occupational therapy, speech and language, physiotherapy, educational psychologist etc.

-Wave 4: the Class Teacher and the SENCO are supported by outside agency involvement in how best to support the children in school with SEND.
+Wave 4: the class teacher and the SENDCO are supported by outside agency involvement in how best to support the children in school with SEND.
 However for those children who still make no progress and fall significantly behind their peers, an application will be made for an EHC plan.
 Any child in school who currently has an EHC plan will be supported on wave 4.

-Interventions
+14 Interventions